echicken/lilygo-t5-clock/README.md

 Get your OpenWeatherMap API key [here](https://openweathermap.org/api).

+I can't find a list of named locations (city, country code as in `OWM_LOCATION`) for use with OpenWeatherMap, but as luck would have it they know about my city.
+It'd be trivial to allow lookup by latitude and longitude instead, so let me know if you need this feature; I won't bother for now since I don't need it.

 The NTP update interval may be unnecessarily short by default.
 Would be worth trying different values and checking the time against a known good clock.

 The display is cleared and redrawn entirely every `REDRAW_INTERVAL` seconds.
-Helps to get rid of ghosting and clean up the display, but may not be necessary - it's a bit of a holdover from an earlier stage of this project.
-Would be worth increasing this and seeing if the display suffers for it over time.
+Helps to get rid of ghosting and clean up the display, as parts that should be blank (white) tend to darken over time, and garbage occasionally appears in unexpected places.

 ## Design Notes